 Children walk or jog around the island.
-You are the shark.
+You pretend to be a shark.

-When you say shark, they need to jump onto the island to safety.
-If they're too slow, you capture them.
+When you say "shark!", they jump onto the island to safety.
+If they're too slow, you get them.

 You can do this outside.
 Use a picnic blanket or mark out an island out with sticks.

 When you say 2 pigs, your children oink 2 times.

 When you say 3 chickens, your children cluck 3 times.